Universal Health Coverage

 - In 2010, we helped launch the Joint Learning Network for Universal Health Coverage — a thriving, member-driven community of global health policymakers and practitioners who are working together to collectively address barriers to achieving universal health coverage.
 R4D has served as the network coordinator and provides technical facilitation to two technical initiatives, the Primary Health Care Initiative and the Provider Payment Initiative.

-- In 2017, R4D launched the African Collaborative for Health Financing Solutions — a peer-learning community that is working with country and regional stakeholders to help them address universal health coverage financing challenges.
+- In 2017, R4D launched the African Collaborative for Health Financing Solutions — a peer-learning community that worked with country and regional stakeholders to help them address universal health coverage financing challenges.

 Photo: Swasth Health Clinic ©Center for Health Market Innovations/R4D